BurnBirdX7/Dictionary/README.md

  * Search runs for **one line**, not the full text
  * When one entry is found, the search stops

-In source code: preprocessing - `Dictionary::preQsBc`, search - `Dictionary::QS`
+In source code: preprocessing - `Dictionary::quickSearchPreprocessing`, search - `Dictionary::quickSearchImplementation`

 ### Search of sequential characters (optional)
 This search algorithm does not require preprocessing and it's time complexity is *O(n)*

-In source code: search - `Dictionary::SS`
+In source code: search - `Dictionary::sequenceSearchImplementation`